- rheumatoid arthritis in adults

 For more information, see the “What are Enbrel’s side effects?” section above.

 Enbrel may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Enbrel.
-Factors to consider include those in the list below.
+Factors to consider include those listed below.

 Reactivation of TB or hepatitis B. If you have TB, you shouldn’t take Enbrel.
 Your doctor will check to see if you have TB before you start taking Enbrel.
 It’s possible to have latent TB, which means that you have the infection in your body, but it’s not causing symptoms.
 Enbrel may make latent TB flare up and cause symptoms.
 This condition is called reactivation.
 If needed, your doctor will treat your TB before having you start Enbrel treatment.